VeenaBeknal/Solar-Irradiance-to-Sustainably-Power-Streetlights/README.md

 `Data Collection and Merging.ipynb`: Python file containing the data collect and merging for solar data for specific zip codes of San Jose city

+`Data Collection and Merging.py`: Python file containing the data collect and merging for solar data for specific zip codes of San Jose city

 `SolarIrradiance_EDA_Modeling_Final_Results.ipynb`: Python file containing the EDA, Feature Engineering and Modeling for solar data on San Jose city zip code

+`SolarIrradiance_EDA_Modeling_Final_Results.py`: : Python file containing the EDA, Feature Engineering and Modeling for solar data on San Jose city zip code

 `Github Copilot - Screenshots.pdf`: File containg the screenshots of the pair programming